mcarifio/blog/src/configure-printing-on-cerowrt.md

 ```

 Note that you may have to fiddle with your printer to get the router to sense it.
 I had to unplug the cable,
 reboot the router and then plug the cable back in.
-This is magic here.
+Here be magic.
 Next modify /etc/cupsd.conf according to this diff file.
 You'll have to do it by hand.
 Patch appears missing.
 (Thanks, Alex, for educating me about diff and patch.)

 ```bash